FACTBOX-New U.S. state laws directed at transgender youth | Education

 INDIANA: Republican Governor Eric Holcomb vetoed a bill banning trans girls from girls' school sports.
 Republican leaders in the legislators have vowed to override it.
 IOWA: Republican Governor Kim Reynolds signed a bill requiring student athletes to join school sports team based on the "sex at birth" across public and private schools as well as in higher education.

-KANSAS: Democratic Governor Laura Kelly is considering a bill that cleared both chambers of the state legislature banning transgender women and girls from participating in female school sports.
-Kelly vetoed a similar bill last year.
+KANSAS: Governor Laura Kelly's veto of a bill to ban transgender women and girls from participating in school sports will stand.
+Proponents of the bill did not get the two-thirds majority needed in the state's House of Representatives to overturn the Democratic governor's veto, essentially killing the bill despite a vote by state senators to override that veto.
 OKLAHOMA: Republican Governor Kevin Stitt signed a bill banning transgender girls from participating and competing in girls' school sports.
 The law also requires parents or guardian of student athletes under 18 to sign an affidavit "acknowledging the biological sex of the student at birth."

 UTAH: Lawmakers voted to override Governor Spencer Cox's veto on a bill banning transgender girls' participation in girls' sports teams in school.
 Cox, a Republican, called the bill a flawed measure in explaining his veto.
 SOUTH DAKOTA: Governor Kristi Noem, a Republican, signed a bill prohibiting trans women and girls from playing on girls' school sports.